berkeley-cdss/course-site-quarto/README.md

    - You can also run `quarto render` to create the HTML (in the `_site` directory) without automatically displaying it.
 Or `quarto render file.qmd` to just render a single file.
       - Note that you shouldn't commit the files in `_site` to your repository as they will be frequently regenerated and having them in the repository can complicate matters.

 ### Publish Your Changes

+This section is relevant if you will be publishing the site from within your local development environment.
+It is also possible for SCF staff to set up automated publishing through actions such as a button push on GitHub, a schedule, or following `git` commands like pushes or commits.
+Contact SCF staff for details.

 1. Run `quarto publish gh-pages` from the command line to push updates to the course website.
    - Hit `Y` when prompted to "Update site at `https://stat555.stat.berkeley.edu/fall-2024/? "`